 Howdy & welcome to Austin, Texas!
 Austin has been voted the best place to live in America for three consecutive years by the U.S. News & World Report for the quality of life, job market, and a city’s desirability.
 Do you live in Austin?
 Do you want to live in Austin?
 Why do you think Austin has been voted the best place to live?

 Koko here from A Taste of Koko (Instagram: @atasteofkoko) – I’m an Austin-based food and travel blogger that’s been blogging since 2010 on Austin Texas.
-As a local resident since 2007, I’ve been reporting on everything on Austin Texas so much since I’ve been voted two years in a row as the best local blogger by the Austin Chronicle.
-I moved to Austin TX in 2007 to go to school at the University of Texas and back then Austin was just a college town.
+As a local resident since 2007 (basically an Austinite), I’ve been reporting on everything on Austin Texas so much since I’ve been voted two years in a row as the best local blogger by the Austin Chronicle.
+I moved to Austin TX in 2007 to go to school at the University Of Texas at Austin and back then Austin was just a college town.
 In the past decade, Austin has changed dramatically with all the new restaurant openings and big tech companies that have opened offices here.

 SEE ALSO: 45 Things To Do In Austin Texas

 In 1850, the population in Austin was 600.
 In 2000, the population was 656,562.
 From 2010 to 2017, the population in Austin grew by an average of 55,500 people a year (about 152 per day).
 The 2018 Census showed that over a million people live in Austin Texas.

 In the past four years, we’ve had so many people from New York and San Francisco move here.
 So why does everyone want to live in the fastest growing city in America right now?

 You can visit Austin Texas really any time of the year since we don’t have the arctic cold but our summers are impossibly hot and humid.
 The best times to visit Austin is the end of March to early June, and September to November.

 I would avoid visiting Austin during major events unless you’re coming for them: